 Arbitration of claim against North Carolina adult care home arising out of alleged third-party rape of resident at the facility.

-Representation of numerous dentists in dental malpractice litigation and disciplinary matters before the North Carolina Dental Board and in medical malpractice actions relating to alleged standard of care violations, including improperly placed prosthetics, injury, and death claims following general and specialized care and surgery, failure to detect caries, and recommend appropriate treatment plans.
+Lead counsel representing numerous dentists in dental malpractice litigation and disciplinary matters before the North Carolina Dental Board and in medical malpractice actions relating to alleged standard of care violations, including improperly placed prosthetics, restorations, alleged failure to obtain informed consent, and death claims following general and specialized care and surgery.

 Commercial and Premises Litigation